hansroh/skitai/README.rst

 Taks configuarion is very same with posix crontab.

-Asccessing File Reources On Startup
+Asccessing File Resources On Startup
 -------------------------------------

 Skitai's working directory is where the script call skitai.run ().
 Even you run skitai at root directory,